-More people have computers today than ever before and they often want to share things with each other.
-Whether you want to share files with a roommate, a neighbor, a family member, or a co-worker, Windows 7 gives you handy tools to help you organize and find the information that’s important to you, no matter where it might be.
+Whether you want to share files with a roommate, a neighbor, a family member, or a coworker, Windows 7 gives you handy tools to help you organize and find the information that’s important to you, no matter where it might be.
 No more endless hunting around to find something.
-You can share files across multiple computers in your home and easily see all of your information across those computers or your favorite online services.
-Search is even easier with new filters and smart suggestions based on previous searches.
+You can share files with all of the computers in your home and easily access those files and your favorite online services from them.
+And finding all your files is easy with new search filters and smart suggestions based on previous searches.
 Windows 7 brings it all together in your home.

 Windows Explorer

 Windows Explorer is the hub for where you organize and view the files on your PC, other PCs connected to your home network, and even files you have on Windows Live SkyDrive.
-Windows Explorer has a new navigation pane, so common actions like moving and copying files is simple, easy, and fast.
-You can also see different views of your data spanning multiple storage locations.
+Windows Explorer has a new navigation pane, so common tasks like moving and copying files is simple, easy, and fast.
+You can also see different views of your files spanning multiple storage locations.

 Libraries

-Libraries are a new way of viewing pictures, music, videos, and documents that may be located in different folders, on different hard drives, or even on different computers in your home.
+Libraries is a new way of viewing pictures, music, videos, and documents that might be located in different folders, on different hard drives, or even on different computers in your home.
 For example, you might have photos saved on several computers or devices.
-Windows 7 gives you an aggregated view of all of those photos in a single Library folder regardless of where they are stored.
+Windows 7 gives you an aggregated view of all of those photos in a single library folder regardless of where they are stored.

 Views (Mixed Media, Preview, Top Views)

-Windows 7 gives you many views into your files and folders.
-You can easily pivot data across multiple storage locations and use different views into that data.
+Windows 7 gives you many ways to view your files and folders.
+You can easily pivot data across multiple storage locations and use different different methods to view that data.
 For example, you can see documents or photos based on author, subject, date created, file type, or even storage location.
-You’ll have easy access to view controls so previewing a file or changing the view is just a click away.
+The controls are easy to use, so previewing a file or changing the way you view it is just a click away.

 HomeGroup

 Having multiple computers in the home is an increasing trend--over 50% of the households in the United States have multiple PCs.
 However, setting up and sharing content across a home network is usually a difficult task.
-With Windows 7, HomeGroup easily connects your computers in a secure way, helping you share documents, photos, music, printers, and devices across your network.
-With HomeGroup, computers running Windows 7 automatically identify and connect with other connected devices such as printers in the home.
-You can choose to keep data on a PC private or share content with certain people or your entire network for quick and easy collaboration.
-For example, you can have digital photos on a computer in your den, and easily access them from a laptop in your bedroom.
-Do you have multiple computers in the home, but a single printer?
-Using HomeGroup, all your shared computers can quickly connect to a single printer.
+HomeGroup, a new feature in Windows 7, easily connects your computers securely, helping you share documents, photos, music, printers, and devices across your network.
+With HomeGroup, computers running Windows 7 automatically identify and connect with other connected devices in the home, such as printers.
+You can choose to keep data on a PC private, share content only with certain people, or share it with your entire network for quick and easy collaboration.
+For example, you can have digital photos stored on a computer in your den that you’ll be able to easily access from a laptop in your bedroom.
+Do you have multiple computers in the home but just a single printer?
+Use HomeGroup to share that printer with all the computers in your network.

 Homegroup also helps you specify exactly what you want to share, so private files are kept private and others are available to people you choose.
 You can grant permissions to other people to view or change files by using their Windows Live ID or another web identity.